skeeto/skeeto.github.com/_posts/2021-12-30-Some-sanity-for-C-and-C-development-on-Windows.markdown

 library, which is why C++ shares the same problems.
 CPython dodges these
 issues: Though written in C, on Windows it bypasses the broken C standard library and directly calls the proprietary interfaces.
-Other language implementations, such "gc" Go, simply aren't build on C at all, and instead do things correctly in the first place — the behaviors the C runtimes should have had all along.
+Other language implementations, such "gc" Go, simply aren't built on C at all, and instead do things correctly in the first place — the behaviors the C runtimes should have had all along.